English Willow Cleft: A Comprehensive Guide From Cleft to Cricket Bat

 Shaping a cricket bat toe

 The above image shows me using a traditional wooden plane (albeit this plane is new) to start shaping the toe of the cricket bat.
-This wooden tool (wooden are the best) is used for the more intricate elements of shaping cricket bats.
+This wooden tool (wooden is the best) is used for the more intricate elements of shaping cricket bats.

-Edges are Boned
+Cricket Bat Edges are Boned

-Boning the edges is a traditional technique in the cricket bat making process that involves compressing the edges of the bat with a special tool, typically made from bone or a hard synthetic material.
+Boning the edges is a traditional technique in the cricket bat-making process that involves compressing the edges of the bat with a special tool, typically made from bone or a hard synthetic material.

 This process hardens the edges, making them more resistant to damage and wear.
 It also helps in creating a larger sweet spot, enhancing the bat's performance.